 15 Breastfeeding Tips and Truths to Successfully Breastfeed Your Baby

-Let me ask you this: How do you respond when people ask you, “Are you going to breastfeed?”
+How do you respond when people ask you, “Are you going to breastfeed?”
 If your answer sounds something like, “Maybe, I’m not sure, I’m just going to see how it goes.”
-You’ve just cut your chances of successfully breastfeeding way down!
+You’ve cut your chances of successfully breastfeeding way down.

 #3.
 It hurts at first.

-I don’t care what anyone tells you when a tiny human is suckling hard on your flesh non-stop, it’s going to hurt.
+Regardless of what anyone tells you: when a tiny human is suckling hard on your flesh non-stop, it’s going to hurt.
 Don’t think because it hurts at first that something must be wrong.
 If someone has told you breastfeeding done right doesn’t hurt, what she should have said is, “After the first couple weeks, if everything is going well, it shouldn’t hurt.”

 Within those first several days, your colostrum and milk are very thick, so baby needs to suckle powerfully.
 Ouch!
 It gets better, don’t give up! (this is where your stubborn resolve comes in, without it you will cave to the pain)